istio/istio.io/content/about/notes/1.0/index.md

     - `istioctl get all` returns all types of networking and authentication configuration.

-    - Added the `--all-namespaces` flag to `istio get` to retrieve resources across all namespaces.
+    - Added the `--all-namespaces` flag to `istioctl get` to retrieve resources across all namespaces.

 ## Known issues with 1.0